Brazil well prepared to cope with U.S. rate rise, minister says

-Levy told a meeting in Madrid that Brazil's banks were well capitalized and it has large foreign exchange reserves.
+Levy told a meeting in Madrid that Brazil's banks were well capitalised and it has large foreign exchange reserves.

 "That reassures us that even if there starts to be volatility after U.S. interest rate adjustments begin - and there will be volatility, because today the market is less well oiled and we don't do the work we used to do to absorb shocks - in Brazil we are well prepared to confront this first period of volatility," Levy said.